csurbhi/csurbhi.github.io/myblog/_posts/2023-12-08-Rumi-and-Ravindranath.markdown

 some ancient Oriental wizard!

+Ravindranath Tagore is the only person who has written the national anthems of two countries: India and Bangladesh.
+He wrote India's national anthem "Jana Gana Mana" and Bandladesh's "Amar sonar Bangla".

-The poems of both poets strung a heart's exalted yearning, ravishing ecstacy and consuming desire!
+The poems of both Ravindranath Tagore and Rumi strung a heart's exalted yearning, ravishing ecstacy and consuming desire!
 They are as powerful today as they were many years ago!
 An ambiguity about religious experience is central to many of Rumi and Tagore’s devotional poems, and makes them appeal to readers irrespective of their beliefs.
 This applies particularly to their many poems which combine images of human love and those of pious devotion.

+Here, I have compiled some of the poems of both the poets.

 Some famous poems by Ravindranath Tagore: